Radiohead: Legacy and influence

-Radiohead had sold more than 30 million albums worldwide by 2011.
-Their work places highly in both listener polls and critics' lists of the best music of the 1990s and 2000s.
-In 2005, Rolling Stone named them the 73rd greatest artist of all time; Jonny Greenwood and O'Brien were both included in Rolling Stones list of the best guitarists, and Yorke in their list of the best singers.
-They are the most nominated act for the Mercury Prize, with five nominated albums.
-They have been listed among the greatest bands of all time by Spin (15th) and among the greatest artists by VH1 (29th).
-They were also ranked as the third-best British band in history by Harry Fletcher of the Evening Standard.
-Radiohead were inducted into the Rock and Roll Hall of Fame in 2019.
-In 2009, Rolling Stone readers voted Radiohead the second-best artist of the 2000s, behind Green Day.
-In 2021, Pitchfork readers voted three Radiohead albums among the ten greatest albums of the previous 25 years, including Kid A at number one.

 Radiohead are cited as one of the foremost rock bands of the 21st century.
+By 2011, Radiohead had sold more than 30 million albums.
 Their 90s albums The Bends and OK Computer influenced a generation of British acts, including Coldplay, Keane, James Blunt and Travis.
-In 2008, Rolling Stone ranked Yorke as the 66th greatest vocalist of all time and one of the most influential singers of his generation.
 Radiohead's experimental approach is credited with expanding alternative rock.

 According to the AllMusic journalist Stephen Thomas Erlewine, in the early 21st century, Radiohead became "a touchstone for everything that is fearless and adventurous in rock", succeeding David Bowie, Pink Floyd and Talking Heads.
+In 2001, Johnny Marr, the guitarist for one of Radiohead's early influences, the Smiths, said that Radiohead was the act that had "come closest to the genuine influence of the Smiths".

 In 2003, the Village Voice critic Robert Christgau wrote that Radiohead were "the only youngish band standing that combines critical consensus with the ability to fill a venue larger than the Hammerstein Ballroom".
 Gavin Haynes of NME described Radiohead in 2014 as "our generation's Beatles".
 In 2020, the academic Daphne Brooks described Radiohead as "the blackest white rock band to emerge over the past 30 years", citing their black jazz influences, influence on black artists, and their "introspective other worlds", which parallel the work of radical black artists.

+Industry

 Kid A is credited for pioneering the use of the internet to stream and promote music.
-The pay-what-you-want release for In Rainbows is credited as a major step for music distribution; Forbes wrote that it "helped forge the template for unconventional album releases in the internet age", ahead of artists such as Beyoncé and Drake.
-Speaking at Radiohead's induction into the Rock and Roll Hall of Fame, the singer David Byrne praised Radiohead's musical and release innovations, which he said had influenced the entire music industry.
+The pay-what-you-want release for In Rainbows is credited as a major step for music distribution.
+Forbes wrote that it "helped forge the template for unconventional album releases in the internet age", ahead of artists such as Beyoncé and Drake.
+Speaking at Radiohead's induction into the Rock and Roll Hall of Fame in 2019, the Talking Heads singer David Byrne, an early influence on Radiohead, praised their musical and release innovations, which he said had influenced the entire music industry.

+Accolades

+Radiohead's work places highly in both listener polls and critics' lists of the best music of the 1990s and 2000s.
+In a 2004 list composed by 55 musicians, writers and industry executives, Rolling Stone named Radiohead 73rd-greatest artist of all time.
+They have been listed among the greatest bands of all time by Spin (15th) and among the greatest artists by VH1 (29th).
+They were also named the third-best British band in history by Harry Fletcher of the Evening Standard.

+Radiohead are the most nominated act for the Mercury Prize, with five nominated albums.
+They were inducted into the Rock and Roll Hall of Fame in 2019.
+In 2009, Rolling Stone readers voted Radiohead the second-best artist of the 2000s, behind Green Day.
+In 2021, Pitchfork readers voted OK Computer, Kid A and In Rainbows among the ten greatest albums of the preceding 25 years.
+Jonny Greenwood and O'Brien were both included in Rolling Stone's lists of the best guitarists and Yorke in its lists of the greatest singers.